CsurillaK/GaussianCdfPdfProduct/README.md

 ![](Misc/animation.gif)

-We estimate the mean and variance by performing Newton's method once from both means, picking whichever evaluates to larger a posterior density value.
+We estimate the mean and variance by performing Newton's method once from both means, picking whichever evaluates to larger a posteriori density.